NikDlv/DLS_style_transfer_tg_bot/README.md

    ```
    You can obtain your API token by creating a bot through the official Telegram bot manager [@BotFather](https://t.me/BotFather).

 You can now proceed with either the standard installation or the Docker-based setup.
-The Docker setup uses an official PyTorch base image with CUDA support.
 ### Standard Installation

 1. Install dependencies: